jrollin/ansible-lab/3_gitlab_ci_cd/steps.md

 ```

 ## Going Further

 Beware This code is for demonstration only :)

-* store artefacts in repository and pass reference to ansible
+### Pushing VS Pulling Code

+We used Deploy server to push code

+A better approach notify machines a new code is ready to deploy
+Machines pull code from artefact repository

+### Manage roles an permissions

-* ansible tower / awx to manage playbooks / privileges / inventories
+ansible tower / awx let ops manage playbooks / privileges / inventories